Minimum degree stability of $H$-free graphs: deltaH for general H -- proof of Theorem 4

-We are left to show that the sequences satisfy Property 3.
-We will make extensive use of the results about $a$-locally bipartite graphs given in \Cref{spec4alocalbip}.
-Let $G$ be a graph with minimum degree greater than $k_{g} \cdot \ssize{G}$.
+We are left to show that the sequences satisfy \cref{property:3}.
+We will make use of the results about $a$-locally bipartite graphs given in \cref{spec4alocalbip}.
+Let $G$ be a graph with minimum degree greater than $k_{g} \cdot \abs{G}$.

 First suppose that $G$ is not $(r - 2)$-locally bipartite.
 Then there is an $(r - 2)$-clique $K$ in $G$ whose common neighbourhood is not bipartite.
 Let $G_{K}$ be the induced subgraph of $G$ whose vertex set is the common neighbourhood of the vertices in $K$.
 Let the vertices of $K$ be $x_{1}, x_{2}, \dotsc, x_{r - 2}$.
 Note that for each $v \in V(G)$,